Last Updated: September 27, 2019 Abhishek Gurung

 Sri Krishna Temple: Pay Homage to Lord Krishna from the Kanakana Kindi in Udupi

 What fascinates the pilgrims visiting Sri Krishna Temple in Udupi is perhaps the statue of Krishna that is faced on its back in the entrance.
-It is because, when Kanakadasa was denied entry in the temple due to his caste, he prayed from the back of the temple.
-Seeing his devotion, Lord Krishna (the statue) faced towards him turning his back to the entrance.
-The only way to see the front of the statue is through a window called Kanakana Kindi.
+It is because, when Kanakadasa was denied entry in the temple due to being of lower caste, he prayed from the back of the temple.
+Seeing his devotion, Lord Krishna’s idol faced towards him turning his back to the entrance.
+And to this day, the only way to see the front of the statue is through a nine-holed window known as the Navagraha Kitiki.
+The statue of Kanakadasa is also displayed for the visitors to view at the Kanakadasa Mantapa near the temple.

 - Main Deity: Lord Krishna